mkmat/Z1plus-code/README.md

     perl ./extract-backbone.pl <lammps-data-file> <lammps-dump-trajectory>

+## How to convert a Z1-formatted configuration or trajectory file to LAMMPS-dump-formatted file?

+    perl ./Z1+dump [-unfolded] <Z1-formatted-file>

+creates a LAMMPS-dump file or LAMMPS-dump trajectory file.
+If the option -unfolded is given, the dump-file contains unfolded coordinates (xu yu zu), otherwise it contains folded (wrapped) coordinates (x,y,z).
+The dump-file contains two bead types: type 1 (interior beads), type 2 (terminal beads).
+The script is available for download in the scripts folder.

+## Are there benchmark configurations to test my own implementation of Z1+?

+Yes, some of the benchmark configurations treated in the publication are available from the benchmark-configurations directory.

 ## How to cite the Z1+ code?

     M. Kröger, J. D. Dietz, R. S. Hoy and C. Luap,